DiegoMero/react-capstone/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# React Group Capstone Project
+# React Capstone Project

-> Space Travelers' Hub, an app where you can book rockets and join selected space missions.
+> This Pokemon World app, allows user to filter each pokemon species by region.

 ## Built With